Prevent "Grinding" in Gamified Learning Experiences

-If you believe gamification continues to be a suitable engagement strategy for your learning experience, I must warn of one other significant disaster that plagues game design still today.
+If you believe gamification continues to be a suitable engagement strategy for your learning experience, I must warn of one other significant problem hat plagues game design still today.

-Actually “grinding,” in the gaming world, is an infinite endeavor to continually improve your character by repeating the same or similar tasks over, and over, and over, and over again.
+“Grinding” in the gaming world is an infinite endeavor to continually improve your gaming character by repeating the same or similar tasks over, and over, and over, and over again.
 My most severe experience of grinding was playing the PC multiplayer role playing game Diablo II, in which other players and I would conquer only certain areas of levels repetitively, maximizing the amount of experience points we could collect in the shortest amount of time (these were to referred to as “runs”).

 Grinding is not something that game developers design into their games.
 Actually, it is perhaps the exact opposite.
 They would prefer you engage the game in its immersive story and intricate gameplay.
 However, players can eventually discover opportunities to exploit a design flaw and bastardize the game.